 Most true Jamaican man will refuse such a request.
 If a croaking lizard jump on a man or bites him it will truly affect his manhood (nature and sexual prowess) hence they would rather seek a separation or leave their wife.
 No one wants to supper such a faith.

 I have had my own experiences with this croaking lizards and I think I have come out on the top.
-As a teenager I had to wake up real early to go to school.
+As a teenager, I had to wake up really early to go to school.
 Now there was a croaking lizard in the kitchen and I had to eat breakfast.
 Nothing stands between my breakfast and me.
 My routine in the morning before the croaking lizard took residence up in the kitchen was: wake up, take a shower, brush my teeth, put on my school uniform and then eat breakfast.

 When the croaking lizard came on the scene and started to make the annoying but scary “acccking sound” I knew I had to change my routine to accommodate him.
 I had my life to live and no croaking lizard was going to stop this.
 My new routine became: wake up, walk to the kitchen, turn the light on (this did not deter him from continuing to make his “acccking sound”), throw my schools shoes in the direction I heard the sound and wait for him to stop then continue with my regular routine.
 This routine worked perfectly for about a year until a second croaking lizard showed up…